thanhbinh-ic/iOS-IPA-Tweaks-Collection/README.md

 4. Select the `.dylib` or `.deb` file you want to inject.
 5. Tap **"Signature"** to process.

-> **Pro Tip:** If the app crashes on launch, ensure you have included necessary dependencies like `CydiaSubstrate.framework` or `Substitute.framework` if the tweak requires them.
+> **Tips:** If the app crashes on launch, ensure you have included necessary dependencies like `CydiaSubstrate.framework` or `Substitute.framework` if the tweak requires them.

 ---